Personhood and Dementia Workshop 2019

 What do puppies and puppets have in common?
 They are both a part of Linda Zimmer’s “playful protocol” which Linda developed when her mother began showing signs of dementia.
 Linda combines her professional backgrounds as a Creative Arts Specialist and a puppeteer on Mister Roger’s Neighborhood to infuse music, art, and humor into the daily lives of residents in dementia care.
 Joining her on her journey is her therapy poodle, Toby.

-Join us as Linda teaches us aspects of her “playful protocol” that you can use to bring creativity and joy to your own relationships.
+Join us and invite your friends as Linda teaches us aspects of her “playful protocol” that you can use to bring creativity and joy to your own relationships.

 Morning Session information:

 The therapeutic value of including pets and puppets in dementia care is both simple and profound.
 Zimmer's keynote address will explore and illuminate the possibilities of these therapies while sharing highlights from the "Playful Protocol" she developed for residents of a West Virginia nursing home.
 She draws inspiration from her time as a puppeteer for television pioneer, Fred Rogers, whose ability to see the unique qualities of each person he met informs her work.
 With therapy dog Toby by her side, Zimmer discovers daily proof that human beings, even with a diagnosis of dementia, retain joy and creativity and can live productively and playfully in the moment.